 For that reason, an all-wireless approach, as well as an all-fiber approach, are rarely the optimal ones while a hybrid fiber-wireless architecture typically brings the best results to your business.

-The combination between fiber transport and wireless transmission can be achieved based on several domains:
+The combination between fiber transport and wireless transmission can be achieve based on several domains:

 Sub-network domain: The decision on the type of transmission is based on the sub-network.
 Core and backbone sites are covered with fiber as they are less geo-dynamic and require higher capacity.
-Access and aggregation sites are connected with wireless transmission which fits the agile nature of these sub-networks.
+Access and aggregation sites are connected to the wireless transmission which fits the agile nature of these sub-networks.

 Service-redundancy domain: This is typically implemented in the backbone and in sites running high-priority traffic, as well as with large enterprise customers.
 The wireless connection serves here as a completion to a ring topology or as a 1+1 backup to a fiber path.
 This typically calls for an ultra-high capacity wireless connection (an E-Band link or a 4x4 LoS MIMO microwave connection) that enables an alternate path for cases such as fiber cuts, eliminating the need for doubling the investment in fiber infrastructure.

-To conclude, when combination of fiber and wireless transport, you can leverage the strengths and benefits of each technology while keeping your business plan intact.
+To conclude, with the combination of fiber and wireless transport, you can leverage the strengths and benefits of each technology while keeping your business plan intact.

 Learn about our Multicore Everywhere solution: